AnotherWorkingNerd/LatentEye/README.md

 Since this is a one man operation, contributions are always welcome!
 Contributions in any form are encouraged so of the ways you can do this with little effort on your part:
 - Star this repo.
-- Spread the word about LatentEye by recommendeding it to others.
+- Spread the word about LatentEye by recommending it to others.
 - Your feedback about features you'd like to see or bugs reports, please provide detailed feedback here on GitHub.

 Contributions requiring a bit more effort on your part: